Yuto Horigome still in disbelief a day after winning Olympic skateboarding gold

 Horigome had already been a skateboarding celebrity overseas, having been crowned in numerous international tournaments such as the X Games and Street League circuit as well as June’s world championship.

-But now, his gold medal-winning feat could raise the profile of skateboarding in his native country, where the sport is prohibited at many parks and not enjoyed as freely as in many countries in North America and Europe.
+But now, his gold medal-winning feat could raise the profile of skateboarding in his native country, where the sport is prohibited in many parks and not enjoyed as freely as in many countries in North America and Europe.

 “I think that people got to know how fun and cool skateboarding is,” said Horigome, who has been based in Los Angeles since 2016 and bought a house there last year.